shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Don't send beacon unless you get an AGREE from the layer
+* DatagramFailedNtf/DatagramDeliveryNtf does not give me information about which DatagramReq it is in response to
+* Should DeliveryNtfs be broadcast on a topic?
+* Generate a failure when we have TTL exceeded
 * What do we do once we receive a DatagramNtf?
 Do we send it over to router or store it in SCAF?
 Will Router pass the message up to the App?
+    * atm we are bundling it in a DatagramReq and sending it off to Router
 * What is the difference between calling a fxn and using a 1-shot behavior?
-* When is DatagramReq replied to with a failure message?
-* How does recipient work for Broadcast messages?